 Improving at quiz bowl is simply a matter of motivation and hard work.
-You must be motivated enough to push yourself to learn both in and out of the classroom and the practice room as much information as possible that could come up in quiz bowl.
-The hard work comes from taking the time to not only read about things, but think about how that knowledge might be tested in quiz bowl.
-What facts seem well-known and might come up as a giveaway?
+You must be motivated to push yourself to learn in and out of both the classroom and the practice room.
+The hard work includes taking the time to not only read about things that could come up in a quizbowl match, but also to think about how that knowledge might be tested in quiz bowl.
+For example, what are some well-known facts that might come up as a giveaway for a question?
 What are some lesser-known clues that might come up earlier in a question?
-It is also important to be able to have enough confidence and intuition to buzz-in on these questions before your opponent
+Making sure to “quizbowl-ify” your knowledge is one of the keys to improving at quizbowl.
+It is also important to have enough confidence and intuition to buzz in on questions before your opponents.
+Both that confidence and intuition will improve with more knowledge and more experience.
+Even if you initially struggle to answer most questions and feel overwhelmed by all the information quickly coming at you during a match, if you study and practice you will get better at quizbowl.

-Fortunately, there are plenty of free resources for improving besides the obvious step of paying attention in class and participating in practice.
-This page contains a number of links to some of the major resources for getting good at quiz bowl available online.
+Fortunately, there are plenty of free resources for improving besides the obvious step of paying attention in class and participating in team practices.
+This page contains links to some of the best resources for getting good at quiz bowl that are available online.

 Quizbowl Packet Archive

 An archive of tens of thousands of questions from almost every quizbowl tournament since the 1990s available for free download.
-Question sets are organized chronologically and divided into “High School” and “Collegiate” sections.
-This is the ultimate source for practice material for both team practices and for motivated individual players who want to learn new clues and see what comes up.
+Question sets are organized chronologically and divided into “Middle School,” “High School,” and “Collegiate” sections.
+This is the ultimate source for practice material for both team practices and for motivated individual players who want to learn new clues and see what comes up at different tournaments.
+If you’re a novice player, click on the “novice questions” link for some good intro-level questions.

 NAQT’s You Gotta Know lists

 NAQT’s series of lists and summaries for common topics that come up.
 It contains frequency lists for works of art, music, literature, and non-fiction, and short summaries of specific themes such as “deserts,” “Civil War battles,” or “Norse gods and goddesses.”
-Though players should not attempt to memorize the information presented in these lists, they can serve as a springboard for further study.
+Though players should not attempt to memorize all the information presented in these lists, they can serve as a springboard for further study.
+Note that some of the entries on these lists are fairly challenging as the lists are intended for all levels from high school through college.

 Guides to Improving